[Op Amp] Circuit diagram, Types and Applications - Operational Amplifier

 Circuit diagram of Op-Amp as Non-Inverting Amplifier:

-As you see in the above circuit diagram the non-inverting terminal is used as Input and the inverting terminal is connected between the R1 and R2 resistor.
+As you see in the above circuit diagram the non-inverting terminal is used as Input and the inverting terminal is connected between the R1 and R2 resistors.
 The output signal will be in the same phase as the input signal.

 In this case, the gain of the Op-Amp will be A = 1+(R2/R1)